Using jhsdb (HotSpot Debugger) to crack encrypted Java applications

-One solution to protect Java code is class file encryption.
-This solution involves loading encrypted class files or jar files using a custom loader.
-However, this method is ineffective due to the existence of JVM's Attach mechanism, and it can be easily cracked using tools that come with the JDK.
+One solution for Java code protection is class file encryption or jar file encryption.
+This type of solution loads the encrypted class file or jar file through a self-defined loader, which is useless due to the existence of the JVM’s Attach mechanism and can be easily cracked with the tools that come with the JDK.

-Here is an example application with a simple swinging window and button.
+Below is a sample application with a simple swing window and a button. https://github.com/3-keys/test-swing-app

 img

-Export a runnable jar file using Eclipse, and encrypt the jar file with an encryption tool.
+Export a runnable jar file with Eclipse and use an encryption tool to encrypt the jar file.
 After encryption, the structure of the jar file is as follows:

 img

-test-swing-app.jar is an encrypted jar file data, and Launcher class is the custom loading class of this tool.
-The encrypted jar package can still be executed using the standard java -jar command.
+test-swing-app.jar is the encrypted jar file data, the Launcher classes are the custom loading classes of this tool, and the encrypted jar package is still run through the standard java -jar command

-First, run the encrypted jar file, then locate the bin directory of JDK.
-You should be able to find a jshdb file.
+First, run the encrypted jar file, then find the bin directory of JDK and you should be able to find a jshdb file.

 1_nsxbwNJrGJB4mpzsQv55VA

-Execute jhsdb hsdb, open the HotSpot debugger.
-If you are on Windows, you may need to run as an administrator.
-Click File, select Attach to HotSpot process...
+Execute jhsdb hsdb, open HotSpot Debugger, if it is under Windows, you may need to run as administrator, click File to select Attach to HotSpot process…,

 img